-1. Purpose
+A. Purpose

-To study the effects of varying the centripetal force on an object rotating in a uniform circular motion, and to use the theory to determine the unknown mass.
+To study the effects of varying the centripetal force on an object rotating in a uniform circular motion, and to determine the unknown mass.

-2. Introduction
+B. Introduction

 A centripetal force is a force making a body follow a curved path with the direction always orthogonal to the motion of the body and towards the fixed point of the instantaneous center of curvature of the path.
 Newton described it as "a force by which the body is drawn or impelled, or in any way tend, towards a point as to a center."
 In Newtonian mechanics, gravity provides the centripetal force resulting in astronomical orbits.
-This experiment focuses one